Square789/BL2_skingen/README.md

 # How to use:
  * Download and extract the repo somewhere.
- * Use [UE Viewer/umodel](https://www.gildor.org/en/projects/umodel) to extract the packets from Borderlands, the filepaths are hardcoded to locate the files the way UE Viewer extracts them.
+ * Use [UE Viewer/umodel](https://www.gildor.org/en/projects/umodel) to extract the packets from Borderlands 2, the filepaths are hardcoded to locate the files the way UE Viewer extracts them.
  * Navigate a terminal to the repo directory.
  * Run the program as follows: `py skingen.py -in C:\full\path\to\folder\CD_Assassin_Skin_OrangeD_SF`
   * This will save files in the current working directory, to specify another directory use the -out CL arg.